What you Must do in Vegas – For First Timers

 First time in Vegas?
 Here are the top 25 things you must do in Vegas your first time – that are not gambling!
-If you are going to Vegas you need to see these attractions.
+If you its your first time going to Vegas you need to see these attractions.

-There are so many things you can do in Vegas during the day from walking the strip, to taking in a show, or eating at a famous chef restaurant.
+There are so many things you can do in Vegas during the day from walking the strip, to taking in a show or eating at a famous chef’s restaurant.
 There are so many cool things to do in Vegas that you must check out your first time visiting.

-This guide to Vegas for first timers includes the best things to do and many of them are cheap or free!
-Honestly, for me I think people watching is an activity in Vegas.
+This guide to Vegas for first-timers includes the best things to do and many of them are cheap or free!
+Honestly, for me, I think people-watching is an activity in Vegas.
 So check out these first time to vegas tips below.

 First Time in Las Vegas tips for first timers – Las Vegas guide for first timers